Languages of Germany: Minority languages

+Proposals for new minority languages

+Although Yiddish originated in Germany and is still spoken there in some Jewish communities, and despite the Council of Europe's recommendation that German-speaking countries should serve as "trustees of Yiddish," it has no official status in the country.
+Political discussions to change this status, notably at a 2021 conference titled "How German is Yiddish?", remained unresolved, although a new campaign began in 2026, after the installation of commemorative Yiddish street signs in Berlin.

+In 2004, the Yenish people applied for recognition as an ethnic minority of Germany, as in Switzerland; the application was denied.
+In 2024, the Central Council of Yenish in Germany, established in 2019, submitted a new expert report re-applying for recognition for the ethnic group and the Yenish language.

 European Charter for Regional or Minority Languages

 States of Germany preserve primary competence in minority language policies leading to certain variations in the level of protection of minority languages around the country.
 While German Federal Government, unwilling to intrude on state rights, maintain position that no specific nationwide law on minority languages is needed, the Committee of Experts on the European Charter for Regional or Minority Languages believes that federal law may lead to positive harmonization.
 Germany ratified the European Charter for Regional or Minority Languages on 16 September 1998 for the following languages in respect of specific Länder: